Caumel/TrackOrJargh/API.md

 For example:

 `/api/peliculas?page=0&size=5`

 That will return a pagination from the first page, in groups of 5 items.

+## Item Searches
+Now we show the searches refered to book, film or show.

 ### OBTAIN EVERY BOOK/SHOW/FILM